labmec/neopz/docs/material/index.rst

 Taking the :ref:`TPZMatSingleSpaceT<section-single-mat>` class as an example, the boundary condition contribution is performed on

-.. doxygenclass:: TPZMatSingleSpaceT
-   :members:
-   :membergroups: ContributeBC
-   :members-only:
-   :no-link:
+.. cpp:alias:: TPZMatSingleSpaceT::ContributeBC(const TPZMaterialDataT<TVar> &data, REAL weight, TPZFMatrix<TVar> &ek, TPZFMatrix<TVar> &ef, TPZBndCondT<TVar> &bc)

 The function parameter :cpp:expr:`bc` has all the information regarding the boundary condition.
-We will give special attention to three methods and one variable that are specially useful for computing contributions to boundaries:
+We will give special attention to four methods  that are specially useful for computing contributions to boundaries:

-.. doxygenfunction:: TPZBndCondT::HasForcingFunctionBC
+.. cpp:alias:: TPZBndCondT::HasForcingFunctionBC
-   :no-link:

-.. doxygenfunction:: TPZBndCondT::Val1
+.. cpp:alias:: TPZBndCondT::Val1
-   :no-link:

-.. doxygenfunction:: TPZBndCondT::Val2
+.. cpp:alias:: TPZBndCondT::Val2
-   :no-link:

-.. doxygenvariable:: TPZMaterial::fBigNumber
+.. cpp:alias:: TPZMaterial::BigNumber
-   :no-link:

 With :cpp:expr:`HasForcingFunctionBC`, one can check if the boundary condition has an associated Forcing Function, which is a position-dependent function that might be used to specify boundary conditions.
 Its signature is:

 .. doxygentypedef:: ForcingFunctionBCType
-   :no-link:

 When forcing functions are not being used, than :cpp:expr:`Val1` and :cpp:expr:`Val2` should be used for extracting the user-prescribed values for the boundary conditions.
 A simple example to illustrate their usage follows: